joaomonteiroSN/lagus-css-html-js/README.md

 Reach out the one who sent you this test in case you have any questions.
 I encourage you to do so, since strong communication is the key for a successful delivery.

+## What to deliver

+1. Fork this Repo.
+2. Style the page according to the wires
+3. Whenever you are confident on your designs, submit your github forked repo for evaluation.
 ## Bonus

 In the header button, implement a simple behavior of counting how many times the button was clicked.